timlabs/uscode/United States Code/TITLE 10-ARMED FORCES/Subtitle A-General Military Law/PART IV-SERVICE, SUPPLY, AND PROCUREMENT/CHAPTER 144-MAJOR DEFENSE ACQUISITION PROGRAMS/CHAPTER 144-MAJOR DEFENSE ACQUISITION PROGRAMS.md

   * (9) An analysis of whether accurate and complete data are being reported in the cost systems of the military department concerned, and if deficiencies exist, a plan to update the data and ensure accurate and complete data are submitted in the future.

+  * (10) As applicable, information regarding any decision to restructure the life cycle sustainment plan for a covered system or any other action that will lead to critical operating and support cost growth.

 * (c) COORDINATION.—The review required under subsection (a) shall be conducted in coordination with the requirements of sections 2337 and 2337a of this title.

+* (d) SUBMISSION TO CONGRESS.—(1) Not later than September 30 of each fiscal year, the Secretary of each military department shall annually submit to the congressional defense committees the sustainment reviews required by this section for such fiscal year.

+* (2) Each submission under paragraph (1) shall be submitted in unclassified form, but may include a classified annex.

+* (3) For a covered system with critical operating and support cost growth, such submission shall include a remediation plan to reduce operating and support costs or a certification by the Secretary concerned that such critical operating and support cost growth is necessary to meet national security requirements.

+* (e) DEFINITIONS.—In this section:

+  * (1) COVERED SYSTEM.—The term "covered system" shall have the meaning given in section 2337 of this title.

+  * (2) CRITICAL OPERATING AND SUPPORT COST GROWTH.—The term "critical operating and support cost growth" means operating and support cost growth—

+    * (A) of at least 25 percent more than the estimate documented in the most recent independent cost estimate for the covered system; or

+    * (B) of at least 50 percent more than the estimate documented in the original Baseline Estimate (as defined in section 2435(d) of this title) for the covered system.

 ### §2442.
 Prohibition on use of lowest price technically acceptable source selection process
 * (a) IN GENERAL.—The Department of Defense shall not use a lowest price technically acceptable source selection process for the engineering and manufacturing development contract of a major defense acquisition program.